 - Overview and characterization of Nunc cell culture surfaces arranged by adhesion properties

-- Examples how to select the right surface for an application
+- Examples of how to select the right surface for an application

 - Alternative methods for advanced cell harvesting

 Presenter: Dr. Thomas Stelzer Recorded: May 16, 2013

 Protect You and Your Science - with biological safety cabinets

 Effective use of the Class II biological safety cabinet (BSC) protects you and your important work.
 Explore how BSCs use effective air filtration and controlled airflow to prevent contamination from passing into the BSC.

 - How BSC filters are different from most air filters